tcj2001/bitunix-automated-crypto-trading/README.md

 The platform can be configured through the `config.py` file or `config.txt`.
 Key configuration parameters include:
 - Trading Parameters:
   - `AUTOTRADE` : True or False

+  - `ALL_TICKERS`  will be tickers that are not in LONG_TICKERS and SHORT_TICKERS, this willtrade all other tickers that are not in LONG_TICKERS and SHORT_TICKERS
+  - `LONG_TICKERS` will always trade long, even if the signal is SELL
+  - `SHORT_TICKERS` will always trade short, even if the signal is BUY
+  - `IGNORE_TICKERS` will not trade these tickers
+    If you want to trade all tickers except the ones in IGNORE_TICKERS, then set ALL_TICKERS, LONG_TICKERS and SHORT_TICKERS to ""

   - `TICKERS`: supply a list of tickers seperated by comma to trade, e.g., "BTCUSDT,ETHUSDT" or "" to auto select based on MIN_VOLUME and THRESHOLD
   - `LEVERAGE`: Trading leverage (1-100)
   - `THRESHOLD`: Ticker selection based close near high or low of the day